 We remind the reader of the notions of states in general, Sect.
-4.7 and updateable states, Sect.
-4.7.2 on page 55.
-For every domain description there possibly is an updateable state.
-The is such a state if there is at least one part with at least one monitorable attribute.
+4.7 and of updateable states, Sect.
+4.7.2 on page 53 in specific.
+For every domain description there is possibly an updateable state.
+There is such a state if there is at least one part with at least one monitorable attribute.
 Below, as in Sect.
 4.7.2, we refer to the updateable states as $\sigma$ .

-Given a part, p, with attribute A, the simple operation $attr_A(p)$ thus yields the value of attribute A for that part.
-But what if, what we have is just the global state $\sigma$ , of the set of all monitorable parts of a given universe-of-discourse, uod, the unique identifier, uid\P(p), of a part of $\sigma$ , and the name, $\eta A$ , of an attribute of p?
+Given a part, p, with attribute A, the simple operation attrA(p) thus yields the value of attribute A for that part.
+But what if, if what we have is just the global state $\sigma$ of the set of all monitorable parts of a given universe-of-discourse, uod, the unique identifier, uidP(p), of a part of $\sigma$ , and the name, $\eta A$ , of an attribute of p?
 Then how do we ascertain the attribute value for A of p, and, for biddable attributes A, "update" p, in $\sigma$ , to some A value?
 Here is how we express these two issues.